HazelCullom/Rummikub/README.md

 # Rummikub
 A recreation of the board game "Rummikub" in Java

+-- Currently only playable inside of Eclipse IDE --

 In this version, the board is represented by a large grid, with your hand at the bottom of the screen.
 To play, click a tile in your hand to select it, and click on the board to place it.
 The goal is to run out of pieces.
 On your turn you can: